 - Defiant to the End: He drops the feeble old man act and goes out swinging, even landing a pretty solid blow to one of the children before being overwhelmed by the numbers.

 - Didn't See That Coming: Pycelle is incredibly good at surviving despite the fact that nobody likes him, but he never thought that Qyburn would ultimately be the one to assassinate him.

 - Dirty Coward: All Pycelle wants is to survive, and he will do anything he has to in order to do it, which amounts to kissing up to whoever is in power and ducking his head when they turn his way.
+He's happy to leak secrets to Cersei, only to whimper and shift the blame onto Varys when Tyrion threatens to emasculate him.
 In a deleted scene, he explains to Tywin that most people are like flowers, seeking to grow ever higher.
 But, when a flower grows too tall, it risks getting clipped; Pycelle wants to remain low and in the shadows so no one ever tries to "clip" him.

 - Dirty Old Man: He likes to abuse his status as a physician to grope and harass young women.

 - The Dog Bites Back: Manages to accomplish this to two of the Lannister children, in a cowardly vindictive way.
 He bids his time and waits until his targets are powerless.

 - Tyrion tosses him into a cell in order to ensure he doesn't meddle with his rule as Hand of the King.
 After the Battle of Blackwater, Pycelle is released and is sure to rub Tyrion's injuries, not to mention his loss of power, in his face.